Imran-imtiaz48/SQL-Query-Optimization-Showcase/README.md

 cat queries/01_large_query.sql
 ```

+## ⚡ Performance Benchmarking

+This project includes a SQL script `benchmark_queries.sql` to measure and record execution times of all queries.

+### How to use:

+1. Make sure your database is set up with the sample data (see `sample_data.sql`).
+2. Open and review `benchmark_queries.sql`.
+3. Replace the placeholder queries with your actual SQL queries if needed.
+4. Run the script in your SQL Server environment.
+5. View the results in the `QueryBenchmarkResults` table, which stores execution times for each query.

+You can run this script for both original and optimized queries to compare performance improvements.

 You can also open these files in any SQL IDE like DBeaver, SSMS, or DataGrip.

 ## ✅ Use Cases